ISP2018/tictactoe-start/README.md

 ### 1. Code Review

 Review the code in the TicTacToeGame class.
+Since code review takes time, just do this one class.

+Try to find 3 issues.

-1. Review the entire file and look the following kinds of defects:
+1. Review the entire code.
+Look the following kinds of defects:
-   * Missing or incomplete class Javadoc
+   * Missing or incomplete class Javadoc.
+(Ignore method Javadoc.)
    * Magic Numbers: using numbers for important values instead of a variable or named constant
    * Repetitive code or logic: is same code or logic repeated?
-   * Fragile code: is there anything that would fail if we change some other part of tic-tac-toe?
    * Logic errors: the most important!
 A logic error is code that performs incorrect logic.
 These can be hard to find when reviewing someone else's code.
-2. For each defect create an issue in your Github repo for the assignment, and give it a name.
+2. For each defect, create an issue in your Github repo for the assignment, and give it a name.
-   * For each defect you find, open an issue on Github.
    * If the issue is connected to specific lines of code, include a reference to the line numbers (demo how to in class).
+You can also create issues by clicking to the left of a line of code on Github.

 ### 2. Fix and Close the Issues Using Commit Messages

-1. Fix the issues you find -- on the `dev` branch.
+1. Working on the `dev` branch, fix the issues you found.
 2. Test the code.
    * For issues like Javadoc and bad coding, you'll need to review the code to verify its correct.
 For Javadoc, you can look at the Javadoc inside your IDE (does it look good?).
    * For other issues, test by running and playing the game.
 You should test 3 cases: X wins, O wins, Draw.
 Be creative.